-- (1) The Representative Director of the Company shall prepare and have the Audit Committee audit the following documents and any supplementary schedules attached thereto, as well as the business report at least six (6) weeks prior to the date of an ordinary General Meeting of Shareholders, and thereafter submit the following documents and business report to an ordinary General Meeting of Shareholders:

-- 1. Statement of financial position

-- 2. Statement of income

-- 3. Other documents indicating the Company's financial status and management performance, which are set forth in the Enforcement Decree of the KCC - (2) If the Company is required to prepare consolidated financial statements pursuant to the Enforcement Decree of the KCC, the documents under Paragraph (1) shall include consolidated financial statements. - (3) The Audit Committee shall submit an audit report to the Representative Director at least one (1) week prior to the date of an ordinary General Meeting of Shareholders. - (4) The Representative Director shall keep the documents set forth in each Item of Paragraph (1), together with its supplementary schedules, documents under Paragraph (2), the business report and the audit report, at the head office of the Company for a period of five (5) years, and their certified copies at branches for a period of three (3) years, beginning from one (1) week prior to an ordinary General Meeting of Shareholders. - (5) If the General Meeting of Shareholders approves the documents set forth in each Item of Paragraph (1) and Paragraph (2), the Representative Director shall promptly publicly disclose the statement of financial position, the statement of income and the consolidated statement of financial position and consolidated statement of income.
-Notwithstanding Article 4, such public disclosure may be given in the form of electronic documents prescribed under the Financial Holding Company Act.
+- (1) The Representative Director of the Company shall prepare and have the Audit Committee inspect the following documents and any supplementary schedules attached thereto, as well as the business report at least six (6) weeks prior to the date of an ordinary General Meeting of Shareholders, and thereafter submit the following documents and business report to an ordinary General Meeting of Shareholders: - 1.
+Balance sheet; - 2.
+Statement of income; and - 3.
+Other documents indicating the Company's financial status and management performance, which are set forth in the Enforcement Decree of the KCC. - (2) If the Company is required to prepare a consolidated financial statement pursuant to the Enforcement Decree of the KCC, the documents under Paragraph (1) above shall include a consolidated financial statement. - (3) The Audit Committee shall submit an audit report to the Representative Director at least one (1) week prior to the date of an ordinary General Meeting of Shareholders. - (4) The Representative Director shall keep the documents set forth in each Item of Paragraph (1) above, together with its supplementary schedules, documents under Paragraph (2), the business report and the audit report, at the head office of the Company for a period of five (5) years, and their certified copies at branches for a period of three (3) years, beginning from one (1) week prior to an ordinary General Meeting of Shareholders. - (5) If the General Meeting of Shareholders approves the documents set forth in each Item of Paragraph (1) and Paragraph (2) above, the Representative Director shall promptly give public notice of the balance sheet, statement of income and consolidated financial statement and consolidated statement of income.
+Notwithstanding Article 4, such public notice may be given in the form of electronic documents prescribed under the Financial Holding Companies Act.